ambonyinshuti/aws-c9-terraform-live-demo/README.md

 #1.
 Clone the repository

 #2.
-Add a new bucket in the env and region you want (i.e dev4/use1)
+Add a new common bucket for all tiers (i.e edit this file _envcommon/s3-buckets.yaml)

 #3.
-Add the line below in items block in this file dev4/use1/s3/terragrunt.hcl

-    bucket3 = {
-      bucket = "c9-${include.root.locals.env}-${include.root.locals.rgn}-demo1"
-    }
+Add a new bucket dedicated to a region (i.e edit this file dev/dev4/use1/s3/deploy.yaml)

 #4.
 Authenticate with aws-login script with jenkins role